GTI Diagnostic Clinic

-A: In our opinion this is money well spent.
-Finding out your symptoms are not disease related can save money in labour and product applications.
-It can often be troubling to discover that your biggest problem is not a disease, but rather the conducive environmental conditions of the location (ie. thatch issues, lack of sunlight or airflow etc...) or in some cases a string of poor management decisions.
-We recieve many samples each year that confirm abiotic stress rather than the presence of pathogens.
-Most often this is a result of over management (cutting to low, over watering, improper fertility, poor cultural practices etc...) or challenging weather conditions.
-Consider the results from the diagnostic clinic a helpful guide for you and your team to focus your efforts in areas that are directly related to the confirmed problem - rather than throwing darts (very expensive darts) at a dart board and hoping that one of these will solve your problem.
+A: In our opinion, this is money well spent.
+Finding out your symptoms are not disease-related can save money in labour and product applications.
+It can often be troubling to discover that your biggest problem is not a disease, but rather the conducive environmental conditions of the location (ie. thatch issues, lack of sunlight or airflow, etc...) or in some cases a string of poor management decisions.
+We receive many samples each year that confirm abiotic stress rather than the presence of pathogens.
+Most often this is a result of over-management (cutting too low, overwatering, improper fertility, poor cultural practices, etc...) or challenging weather conditions.
+Consider the results from the diagnostic clinic a helpful guide for you and your team to focus your efforts in areas that are directly related to the confirmed problem - rather than throwing darts (very expensive darts) at a dartboard and hoping that one of these will solve your problem.

 Q: When should I submit a sample for a nematode extraction?

 A: Although nematodes are not quite as common in our climate as they are in the Southern US, reports of nematode issues in Canada are on the rise.
-We recommend subitting one or two samples from your property every year in order to develop what we call a baseline.
-This baseline will help you to understand how populations fluctuate from year to year, as well as helpig you to understand what the population thresholds are on those sites.
-Similar to cholesterol levels, nematode population thresholds vary from property to property due to environmental conditions and various other factors such as traffic, soil, host species etc...
+We recommend submitting one or two samples from your property every year in order to develop what we call a baseline.
+This baseline will help you to understand how populations fluctuate from year to year, as well as helping you to understand what the population thresholds are on those sites.
+Similar to cholesterol levels, nematode population thresholds vary from property to property due to environmental conditions and various other factors such as traffic, soil, host species, etc...
 The more information you continue to collect on your nematode populations, the more prepared you will be if a problem was to occur.
-For more information, check out our blog post on plant parasitic nematodes in cool season climates.
+For more information, check out our blog post on plant-parasitic nematodes in cool-season climates.

 Q: I submitted a sample 10 days ago but have not been billed yet - What is the delay?

 A: We process our billing on a bi-monthly basis.
-The most you should ever wait before being charged and recieving your receipt via email is 15-20 days from the date we recieve the sample.
+The most you should ever wait before being charged and receiving your receipt via email is 15–20 days from the date we receive the sample.
 If you wish to expedite this process, please make a note on the form and we will do our best to process your charges ASAP.